 Eric Gibbs nominated for Consumer Attorney of the Year in Chase minimum payment class action

 The Consumer Attorneys of California nominated Eric Gibbs for 2013 Consumer Attorney of the Year for his work representing plaintiffs against Chase bank and for successfully challenging the increased monthly minimum payments imposed on some Chase customers.

 “We’re pleased with the Court’s decision,” stated Gibbs Law Group founder Eric Gibbs.
 “The settlement is the result of a hard-fought, difficult case for the plaintiffs, and we applaud Chase for stepping up and getting something meaningful done.”

-If you would like more information about the Chase Minimum Payment Class Action Lawsuit, please fill out the form on the right or call (866) 981-4800 to speak to a consumer attorney.
+For more information about the Chase Minimum Payment class action lawsuit, fill out the form on the right or call toll-free (800) 254-9493.